-Echinococcus is an infection caused by the Echinococcus granulosus or Echinococcus multilocularis tapeworm.
+Echinococcosis is an infection caused by either the Echinococcus granulosus or Echinococcus multilocularis tapeworm.
 The infection is also called hydatid disease.

-Echinococcus is common in:
+Echinococcosis is common in:

-In the United States, the disease is very rare.
-But it has been reported in California, Arizona, New Mexico, and Utah.
+In rare cases, the infection is seen in the United States.
+It has been reported in California, Arizona, New Mexico, and Utah.

 Risk factors include being exposed to:

-Most often, echinococcosis is found when an imaging test is done for another reason.
+Most often, echinococcosis cysts are found when an imaging test is done for another reason.

-Many patients can be treated with anti-worm medicines.
+Many people can be treated with anti-worm medicines.

 The cysts may be removed with surgery, if possible.
 But this can be a complicated surgery.

-Call your health care provider if you develop symptoms of this disorder.
+Call your provider if you develop symptoms of this disorder.

 Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.